fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 steps.

 -   Minimize the code
--   Package (expand this...)
+-   Package (expand this... - webpack)
+-   Version models to force reloads - see section in Google's caching document

-There are tools to automated those steps.
+There are tools to automate those steps.
 A good start is [webpack](link here).

 ## Appendix